 Court’s that does not take into consideration all evidence will lead to a harsher penalty imposed.
 This act shall disenfranchise a huge section of the community.

 Our courts have been mindful of these principles.
-The growing concern however falls on the fact that the legislature are planning to retreat from said principles and are intending to pass a law that shall increase sentences and remove judge’s discretion.
+The growing concern, however, falls on the fact that the legislature is planning to retreat from said principles and are intending to pass a law that shall increase sentences and remove judge’s discretion.

 This move was prompted by the case of Jeffrey Gilham.
 In 1993, Gilham was charged by the court for the murder of his parents and his brother.
-During the course of the trial, Gilham’s defense stayed the same which is that it was his brother who actually killed his parents and that he, out of rage, killed his brother after finding him standing over the bodies of his parents.
-In 1995, Gilham was sentenced to good behaivior for the murder of his brother.
+During the trial, Gilham’s defence stayed the same which is that it was his brother who killed his parents and that he, out of rage, killed his brother after finding him standing over the bodies of his parents.
+In 1995, Gilham was sentenced to good behaviour for the murder of his brother.

 A few years after, following an adamant campaign of his uncle, Gilham was retried and convicted of the murder of his parents.
 During the second trial, the court and the jury both agreed that Gilham set the scene and made it appear that it was his brother who killed both his parents.